 For a rich, satisfying treat, slice potatoes into ¼” thick rounds.
 Toss them with oil, salt, pepper, and any other seasonings you like, such as chili powder or curry powder.
 Roast them at 400℉ until tender and browned.
 Meanwhile, whip up a batch of guacamole with mashed ripe avocados, diced onion or chopped green onion, diced tomato, minced garlic, lime juice, and salt.
 Top the potato slices with a scoop of guacamole and a thin slice of red radish.

 Roll It Up

 Spring rolls are an easy, healthy appetizer that can accommodate a wide range of ingredients.
 Roll rice wrappers (follow the instructions on the package to soften them) around shredded, chopped, or julienned vegetables like red cabbage, carrot, green onions, lettuce, cucumber, avocado, and herbs.
-Instead of serving them with a peanut sauce, go for siracha.
+Instead of serving them with a peanut sauce, go for sriracha.